bhrnjica/daany/docs/DevGuide/developer_guide.md

 ![grouop and rolling operation](../img/daany_groupby_and_rolling.png)

-Join two data frame s
+Merge and Join two data frame s
 -----------------------------------
-Join two data frames is similar like SQL LIKE.
+Merge two data frames is similar like SQL LIKE.
 In order to call it, you have to provide two data frames, left and right key columns and type of joining.
 The following code shows joining two data frames with two keys columns with inner join type.

 ```csharp
 var dict = new Dictionary<string, List<object>>